-How to Get There: From your hotel, take the MTA subways D or F and exit the 47-50th St./Rockefeller Center Stop.
+How to Get There: From your Midtown hotel, take the MTA subways D or F and exit the 47-50th St./Rockefeller Center Stop.
 Rockefeller Center takes up an entire block from 5th to 6th Avenue and between 49th and 50th streets.

 Top of the Rock

 Since Rockefeller Center offers a top building tour along with shopping and dining, start your day here.
 After reserving tickets online, bypass the ticket line for the Top of The Rock tour.
-After quick elevator ride, explore three different floors all with incredible views.
+After a quick elevator ride, explore three different floors, all with incredible views.
 With the best views of Central Park, this is also the best way to see landmark buildings like the Chrysler Building and Empire State Building.

-After Top of the Rock tour, walk around Rockefeller Plaza and stop by the LEGO Store to see NYC landmarks built in LEGOs.
+After the Top of the Rock tour, walk around Rockefeller Plaza and stop by the LEGO Store to see NYC landmarks built in LEGOs.
 During the winter, the Rockefeller Ice Skating Rink and tree are located in the plaza.

 Since it’s time to feed the kids, I recommend staying at Rockefeller Center.
 Between the Plaza and the concourse level, I found close to 30 different places to eat.

 Radio City Music Hall

-Next, tour the legendary theater and home to the Rockettes.
-After the Top of the Rock, stay at Rockefeller Center and tour Radio City Music Hall, located at 1260 6th Ave.
+Next, tour the legendary theater and home to the Rockettes, Radio City Music Hall, located at 1260 6th Ave.
 The Art Deco theater features rich architecture details from a bygone era along with some of Bob Mackie’s Rockettes costumes.

 Bribe the kids with a chocolate chip cookie from Jacques Torres Chocolate, located in the concourse of Rockefeller Center.
 Then walk four blocks, about half a mile, to the MoMA.